By Stefanos Milkidis

 Taubman, Peter M. (2009).
 Teaching by Numbers: Deconstructing the Discourse of Standards and Accountability in Education.
 New York: Routledge.

 Stefanos Milkidis is a New York based scholar, artist and educator, whose practice spans between research, writing, and creative production.
-Stefanos has an academic training in visual arts (B.A., M.A., M.F.A) and American Studies (M.A.) and is currently pursuing a Ph.D. in Cultural Geography in the Department of Earth and Environmental Sciences at The Graduate Center, CUNY.
+Stefanos has an academic training in Visual Arts (B.A., M.A., M.F.A) and American Studies (M.A.), currently pursuing a Ph.D. in Human Geography in the Department of Earth and Environmental Sciences at The Graduate Center, CUNY.
 His investigations coalesce around queer geographies, urban histories, and visual culture studies, with a particular focus on New York City.
 He is the founder and director of the Queer Space Studies Initiative, an online platform of research on the concept of queer space.
-An Adjunct Professor in the Department of Social Sciences at the Borough of Manhattan Community College, CUNY, he teaches courses in “American Government” and “History of Western Civilization.”
+An Adjunct Professor at two CUNY colleges, he teaches courses in “American Government” and “History of Western Civilization” (BMCC), and “Introduction to Geography” (Lehman College).